Tashtins Lookin For Trouble

 Ch.
-Tashtins Lookin For Trouble (born January 9, 2011), also known as Miss P, was a female beagle from Enderby, British Columbia and Milton, Ontario, who was named the 2015 Best In Show winner at the Westminster Kennel Club Dog Show.
+Tashtins Lookin For Trouble (January 9, 2011–October 2021), also known as Miss P, was a female beagle from Enderby, British Columbia and Milton, Ontario, who was named the 2015 Best In Show winner at the Westminster Kennel Club Dog Show.
 Miss P has 20 Best in Show wins in the United States, and was the second beagle to win Westminster's Best in Show after Uno, who was her great-uncle.
 She died in her sleep in October 2021 at the age of 10.

 Biography

 Tashtins Lookin For Trouble was born on January 9, 2011, sired by Ch.
 Ha-Penny's Too Much Trouble with dam Tashtin I Do De Claire.
 A tri-coloured Beagle, her owners are mother-and-daughter team Lori and Kaitlyn Crandlemire of Enderby, British Columbia, along with co-owners Brody Cavanaugh, a third-generation beagle owner, and Eddie Dziuk, an American breeder.
 Her nickname "Miss P" is short for "Peyton", although her handler William Alexander has also called her "Princess" based on her diva-like personality, saying: "She is a princess.
 It’s all about her.
 She’s so demanding.
 She thinks she’s the biggest dog in the dog show."
 The Crandlemires run Tashtin Kennels in Enderby, and Dzuik is also the co-owner of Ch.
 K-Run's Park Me In First, or "Uno", the Westminster Kennel Club Dog Show 2008 Best in Show winner, and the great-uncle of Miss P, although the two have never met.
 Miss P was born in Lori Crandlemire's bedroom in Enderby, and was discovered as a puppy by Alexander, who saw potential in her as a show dog.
 At six months of age, Miss P was moved to Alexander's residence in Milton, Ontario for training, and although she has divided her time between Enderby and Milton ever since, she has spent most of her life with Alexander in Milton.

 In 2011, as a young puppy, Miss P was shown 12 days, and in that time won nine puppy groups, one Best Puppy In Show and multiple group placings.
 The next year, she achieved her first American Kennel Club championship, winning Best in Show at the National Dog Show in Aldie, Virginia, as well as multiple Best in Show awards, and was Best of Variety at the Eukanuba National Championship.
 She finished 2012 as the number one Beagle and number two hound.
 In 2013, Miss P achieved her Grand Championship and multi-group placings in the United States.
 Before performing in the 2015 Westminster Kennel Club Dog Show, she had 19 Best in Show wins in the United States.
 Miss P trains regularly, running on her treadmill and eating nutritious food.
 Alexander said her success comes largely from her hard work, but also from her "diva personality" because "she's showing off; it's all about vanity".

-Miss P died at her home in October of 2021.
+Miss P died at her home in October 2021.
 She was reported to have died peacefully in her sleep.